Editor's PickEdTech is Helping Sports Fans Land their Dream Job

 Science and medicine aren’t the only avenues into the sports industry.
 Many ambitious writers are creating content for their favorite team’s websites, social media channels, and matchday reading.

-EdTech helps with gaining a journalism or marketing degree, and you can learn full-time or alongside your current employment.
+EdTech can help you gain a journalism or marketing degree, and you can learn full-time or part-time alongside your current employment.

 When using EdTech to learn, you’re not tied to a classroom, lecture hall, or even a home computer.
 The latest apps mean you can learn on the go, download tutorials, watch lectures, and submit work through a secure learning portal.
 You’re in complete control of your new journey.